datta-TG/MongoDBSharded/README.md

 ![Screenshot](test7.PNG)

 * Once you have installed the terminal, open it, select web terminal, and type the following command.
 It will show you the workspaces of your cluster.
-You can see *redis-example* is now active.
+You can see *mongodb-sharded* is now active.

 `$ kubectl get ns`